 Your first step is to begin your pre-training!
 You need to know all that is required to understand the intricate systems of an RV.
 While that is occurring you can take care of the other items required to be in business for yourself.

-The really cool thing about that is this can all be done online and at your convenience.
+The cool thing is this can all be done online and at your convenience.
 All the required training classes and testing sessions are handled by logging into a proprietary website that will guide you through the elements of an inspection.

-Once all the training modules have been completed, and the two final testing elements are completed, you are then able to receive industry certifications.
+Once all the training modules have been completed and the two final testing elements are completed, you can receive industry certifications.
 Again, that is the first step.

-There will be some tools that are required to properly examine an RV.
-Depending on what tools you may already have, and how that compares to what you will need, you may have to spend $500 to $750 to be properly outfitted.
-There are also some consumables that are used to test mechanical features, but they are already included in that amount just mentioned.
+There will be some tools that are required to examine an RV properly.
+Depending on what tools you already have and how that compares to what you will need, you may have to spend $500 to $750 to be properly outfitted.
+Some consumables are used to test mechanical features, but they are already included in the mentioned amount.

-The next steps starting a small business involve being sure you have the tools to run your business: a good laptop, a business cell phone line, business cards, marketing materials, professional looking clothing appropriate for the job (logo wear is best), and software to produce professional reports.
+The next steps in starting a small business involve being sure you have the tools to run your business: a good laptop, a business cell phone line, business cards, marketing materials, professional-looking clothing appropriate for the job (logo wear is best), and software to produce professional reports.

-Is there assistance and ideas on where to access information to get insurance, who is best to help with your corporation set up, who can help you with marketing, and who can assist you with software that will produce professional inspection reports?
+Are there assistance and ideas on where to access information to get insurance, who is best to help with your corporation setup, who can help you with marketing, and who can assist you with software that will produce professional inspection reports?
 Yes!

 Please contact me HERE so I can answer all the questions I know you have!